 The SCS-105 firmware chip is located about two inches above the internal speaker.
-The firmware version number is on a label on top of the chip.
+The firmware revision number is on a label on top of the chip.

-4.1.8 SCS-1R System Configuration
+3.1.2.2 SCS-1R System Configuration

-The SCS-1 System Configuration window allows you to configure Remote Link to communicate through an attached receiver.
-If you are communicating with panels through either an SCS-1R or SCS-105 receiver, complete the following steps:
+The SCS-1 System Configuration window allows you to configure System Link to communicate through an attached receiver.
+If you are communicating with panels through either an SCS-1R or SCS-105 receiver, follow the instructions below.

 - 1. Go to System > Configure > SCS 1 System. - 2.
-Enter information in the following fields: - System Number: If your monitoring center has more than one receiver, enter the number of the appropriate receiver. - Company Name: Enter the name of the company operating the central station receiver. - Receiver Key: The Receiver Key is a number that the receiver uses as a password to confirm its identity to panels.
+Enter information in the following fields: - System Number: If your central station has more than one receiver, enter the number of the appropriate receiver. - o Company Name: Enter the name of the company operating the central station receiver. - Receiver Key: The Receiver Key is a number that the receiver uses as a password to confirm its identity to panels.
 Enter the number that you will use as a key to identify the receiver.

-1 Note: Record the receiver key and store it in a secure location for future reference.
+Note: Record the receiver key and store it in a secure location for future reference.